Sermon on Isaiah 6:1-8

 And I said, “Here am I. Send me!”

-Isaiah and God aren’t the only two who are there.
-“Above him were seraphim, each with six wings: With two wings they covered their faces, with two they covered their feet, and with two they were flying.”
-(Verse 2) There were heavenly creatures there called “seraphim”, which is the plural of the word “seraph.”
-This is the only place in the Bible where seraphs are mentioned.
+Isaiah and God were not the only two that were there: “Above him were seraphim, each with six wings: With two wings they covered their faces, with two they covered their feet, and with two they were flying.”
+(Verse 2) This is the only place in the Bible where seraphs are mentioned.
 They are an order of angels that attend the mighty God.
 We are told that they had six wings.
-With two wings, they covered their faces.
-Even these heavenly creatures cannot look directly at the most holy God.
-They covered their feet.
+With two wings they covered their faces.
+Even these heavenly beings cannot look directly at the glory of God.
+With two wings they covered their feet.
 They showed their humility before the Lord, recognizing that the Creator of all things was there.
 With the other two wings they flew about, hovering around God to sing his praises.

 Isaiah records the words of their song for us.
 “They were calling to one another: ‘Holy, holy, holy is the LORD Almighty; the whole earth is full of his glory.’”
 (Verse 3) This song was repeated over and over again by the seraphs.
 Again and again the word “holy” is used.
 The repetition underscores the holiness of God.
 When we think of the word “holy” we think of being without sin.
 However, that limits the meaning of the word a bit.
 The Hebrew word for “holy” comes from the word meaning “to separate.”
 There is a great difference between God and everything else.
 God is separated from the rest of his creation, that is to say, he exists in absolute independence from his creation.
 He doesn’t need his creation, but his creation is absolutely dependent on him.

 It also points to the separation between God and man.
 God is perfect.
 He is perfectly powerful, perfectly wise, perfectly loving, perfectly good.
 He is eternal.
 He is sinless.
 He is everything to the nth degree.
 No one can come close to him.
 He is perfectly just.
 He doesn’t look the other way when his law is broken.
 God’s holiness shows that he is far and above the rest of his creation.